ovh/docs/pages/web/hosting/diagnostic-website-not-accessible/guide.en-gb.md

 |Edge:<br>"Hmmm... can't reach this page"|![cantbereached_edge](images/cantbereached_edge.png){.thumbnail}|
 |Safari:<br>"Safari Can't Find the Server"|![cantbereached_safari](images/cantbereached_safari.png){.thumbnail}|

-**Find out how to resolve the "This site can't be reached" type errors**
+**This guide explains how to resolve common "This site can't be reached" type errors.**

 > [!warning]
->
-> OVHcloud provides services which you are responsible for with regard to their configuration and management.
+> OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.
 >
-> We have provided you with this guide in order to help you with common tasks.
-Nevertheless, we recommend contacting a specialist provider and/or the service’s software publisher if you encounter any difficulties.
-We will not be able to assist you ourselves.
+>This guide is designed to assist you in common tasks as much as possible.
+Nevertheless, we recommend that you contact a specialist service provider and/or discuss the issue with our community on if you have difficulties or doubts.
 You can find more information in the [Go further](#gofurther) section of this guide.
 >

 ## Requirements

-- control over your domain’s servers and [DNS zone](../../domains/web_hosting_how_to_edit_my_dns_zone/#understanding-dns)
+- administrative access to your domain name in order to change the DNS servers and edit the [DNS zone](../../domains/web_hosting_how_to_edit_my_dns_zone/#understanding-dns)
 - access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)

 ## Instructions

-### Step 1: check the validity of your domain name subscription
+### Step 1: Check the validity of your domain name subscription

 > [!warning]
 >
 > You are solely responsible for renewing your web services.<br>
-> As a hosting provider, OVHcloud is required to permanently delete any web services (domains, hosting plans, e-mails, etc.) that have not been renewed in time, as well as all of the data they store.
+> As a hosting provider, OVHcloud is required to permanently delete any web services (domain names, hosting plans, email accounts, etc.) that have not been renewed in time, as well as all of the data they store.
 >
 > As a result, we strongly recommend that you enable [automatic renewal](../../billing/how-to-use-automatic-renewal-at-ovh/#instructions) for all of your OVHcloud subscriptions.
 >

-To check that your domain name subscription is valid, click on your name at the top right-hand corner of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), then click on `Products and services`{.action} within the right-hand menu.
+To ensure that your domain name subscription is valid, click on your name at the top right-hand corner of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), then click on `Products and services`{.action} within the right-hand menu.

 ![control-panel](images/control-panel.png){.thumbnail}|

-Renew your domain if necessary with the `...`{.action} button, then click on `Renew service`{.action}.
+Renew your domain if necessary by clicking on the `...`{.action} button, then select `Renew service`{.action}.

 ![renew-service-button](images/renew-service-button.png){.thumbnail}

 After the renewal of your offer is completed, your website will be available within a maximum of 48 hours.

-### Step 2: check the DNS servers
+### Step 2: Check the DNS servers

 To check that your [DNS servers](../../domains/web_hosting_general_information_about_dns_servers/) are valid, click on `Domain names`{.action} in the top left-hand corner of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), then on your domain name.

-#### Scenario 1: no anomalies appear on the DNS servers
+#### Scenario 1: No anomalies appear on the DNS servers

 Check the servers listed in the `DNS servers`{.action} tab: